rpmuller/ePubs/WP1.md

 spite of previously unmatched achievement, and then a gradual decadence.
 What is amiss, even in the best philosophy after Democritus, is an undue emphasis on man as compared with the universe.
-First comes scepticism, with the Sophists, leading to a study of how we know rather than to the attempt to acquire fresh knowledge.
-Then comes, with Socrates, the emphasis on ethics; with Plato, the rejection of the world of sense in favour of the self-created world of pure thought; with Aristotle, the belief in purpose as the fundamental concept in science.
+First comes skepticism, with the Sophists, leading to a study of how we know rather than to the attempt to acquire fresh knowledge.
+Then comes, with Socrates, the emphasis on ethics; with Plato, the rejection of the world of sense in favor of the self-created world of pure thought; with Aristotle, the belief in purpose as the fundamental concept in science.
 In spite of the genius of Plato and Aristotle, their thought has vices which proved infinitely harmful.
-After their time, there was a decay of vigour, and a gradual recrudescence of popular superstition.
-A partially new outlook arose as a result of the victory of Catholic orthodoxy; but it was not until the Renaissance that philosophy regained the vigour and independence that characterize the predecessors of Socrates.
+After their time, there was a decay of vigor, and a gradual recrudescence of popular superstition.
+A partially new outlook arose as a result of the victory of Catholic orthodoxy; but it was not until the Renaissance that philosophy regained the vigor and independence that characterize the predecessors of Socrates.

 ## Chapter X PROTAGORAS

-The great pre-Socratic systems that we have been considering were confronted, in the latter half of the fifth century, by a sceptical movement, in which the most important figure was Protagoras, chief of the Sophists.
+The great pre-Socratic systems that we have been considering were confronted, in the latter half of the fifth century, by a skeptical movement, in which the most important figure was Protagoras, chief of the Sophists.
 The word "Sophist" had originally no bad connotation; it meant, as nearly as may be, what we mean by "professor."
 A Sophist was